JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 │ 1   │ 1 │ M │
 ```

-or as Dictionaries (They key is used to select the column)
+Rows can also be added as `AbstractDict`s; where the dictionary keys match the column names.

 ```jldoctest dataframe
 julia> push!(df, Dict(:B=>"F", :A=>2))